 I have a lot of tattoos.
 My first was a bar code on my left bicep, followed by the FCC and CE marks on my right.
-Then I got a leaf tattoo on my chest.
-(It challenges society's artificial tree/not a tree binary.)
+Then I got a skull on my chest.
+(I wanted that animated gif where the skull gives you the finger, but my tattoo artist said that's not possible yet.)
 My most recent one, on my left forearm, shows two radly tattooed arms tattooing each other.

 With all these great tats, it's safe to say I'm the most unique person on earth.
 Which sounds great, until you realize how lonely it is.